Visiting Cuba for The First Time

 The place we stayed at was beautiful.
 It had all the Cuban foods we grew up with and wow… all homemade.
 From the mangos to the croquetas (a bread crumbed fried food roll usually made with ham), mojitos, guayaba (a pinkish paste made from guava), rum, and endless pastelitos (Cuban pastries of all sorts).
 There was so much food!

-We would drive around visiting family from house to house because everyone lived in other parts of the town.
-Visiting Sancti Espiritus, where my dad was born was a treat because we truly saw where his school was and how everything looked like for him (obviously with a few more decades taken into account).
+We would drive around introducing ourselves to family house to house because everyone lived pretty scattered.
+Visiting Sancti Espiritus, where my dad was born was a treat because we saw where his grade school was and how everything looked like for him (obviously with a few more decades taken into account).

 The photo on the right was the view from the backyard of my cousin’s house.
-It was insightful to see how they lived– with minimal air conditioning, access to wash and dry clothes, and transportation.
-The houses all look very old and broken down.
+It was insightful to see how they lived- with minimal air conditioning, access to wash and dry clothes, and transportation.
+In true Cuban culture, the houses all look very old and broken down.
 But I love the spirit of their culture there.
 They take a lot of pride in it!

-I really appreciated coming to visit the other half of the family because it feels more real.
-We truly are very privileged in the States and we sometimes disregard it because we don’t know or have not experienced how others live.
+I really appreciated coming to visit the other half of my family because it feels more real.
+We are very privileged in the United States and we sometimes disregard it because we don’t know or have not experienced how others live.

 If you ever visit Cuba, I recommend: